Praanjaljain29/Coffee_Quality_Prediction/scraped_dataset/README.md

 Larger datasets found online (1300+) are historical exports, not current site data.

-## ❗Important Notes
+## ⚠ Important Notes

-Login credentials are required only for scraping and should be stored securely (e.g., environment variables).

-Avoid committing .venv and credentials to version control.

-This folder only contains scraping logic & results — see the main project folder for modeling and analysis.
+- Authentication is required to access detailed coffee reports on the CQI website.
+- The scraper requires valid CQI login credentials (username and password created on the CQI database).
+- This folder focuses exclusively on data scraping and intermediate outputs.
+  Data cleaning, analysis, and modeling are handled in the main project directory.